theKIEgit/frameworks_and_languages_module/technical_report.md

 ### NoSQL

 NoSQL is a non-relational data storage method, this method does not require a fixed data model like traditional SQL allowing for more flexible storage this is beneficial for large scaled systems that would traditionally require hundreds of keys and relationships.
-However NoSQL is denormalised meaning that data can be nested/repeated throughout the database this does increase the read speeds but also takes up more memory.
+However, NoSQL is de-normalised  meaning that data can be nested/repeated throughout the database this does increase the read speeds but also takes up more memory.

 [What Is NoSQL](https://www.mongodb.com/nosql-explained)